kamranahmedse/developer-roadmap/src/data/guides/devops-engineer.md

 ---
 title: 'What is a DevOps Engineer?
-Responsbilities & Roles in @currentYear@'
+Responsibilities & Roles in @currentYear@'
 description: 'Explore the responsibilities and roles of a DevOps Engineer in @currentYear@.
 Gain insights into the evolving field of DevOps and what it takes to succeed.'
 authorId: ekene
 excludedBySlug: '/devops/devops-engineer'